1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health professionals who work in both clinical and forensic environments.
-It is tailored to those specializing in clinical mental health, forensic psychology, or behavioral health, and who provide services in settings such as outpatient clinics, community agencies, and correctional or forensic facilities.
+This training is designed for psychologists, social workers, counselors, and other mental health professionals who work in both clinical and forensic environments.
+It is tailored to those specializing in clinical mental health, forensic psychology, or behavioral health, and who provide assessment, intervention, or consultation services where clinical and forensic issues intersect.

 • Experience Level